zencephalon/supfam-client-rn/README.md

 - some kind of script to auto-update people's statuses to make the app lively during testing
 - Finish making new seed data with more people in it

+### Crypto

+https://github.com/VirgilSecurity/react-native-virgil-crypto when we decide to eject and implement crypto.

+We'll have to get off of Expo's push notification service at some point anyway.

 ### Ops, infra

 - Upgrade postgres (have to migrate database to paid tier at some point)